 These are some of the options for you to consider.

 Provide a refund for holidays that are due to start during the Government’s current restrictions on travel.
-Refunds would normally be subject to the bookings terms and conditions – but in the current circumstances, the legalities of such contracts are being investigated.
+Refunds would normally be subject to the bookings terms and conditions – but in the current circumstances, the legalities of such contracts are under review.

-Allow holidaymakers with a booking that starts between now and the July date travel restrictions are expected to be lifted to defer their booking to a later date this year or sometime in 2021.
+Allow holidaymakers with a booking that starts during the travel restrictions to defer their booking to a later date this year or sometime in 2021.

 If guests are not in a position to re-book their holiday just yet, offer a credit note (for the amount paid to date) which can be used for a future booking.

 Most owners would prefer holidaymakers to amend their holiday or receive a booking credit rather than a refund.
 Encouraging customers to “postpone don’t cancel” wherever possible.
 You may wish to offer an incentive: a 5% discount (for life), don’t increase the cost of 2021 trips and don’t have an expiry date for credit notes.

 When deferring a booking or providing a credit, make it clear that your normal cancellation terms and conditions will apply to the new booking (unless the coronavirus restrictions are extended to cover the new booking dates).
 This should hopefully avoid cancellation disputes should guests want to change their dates again or ask for a refund.